 Since not every child has the same strengths in the various academic disciplines, we are continually working toward meeting the educational needs of each child's understanding and developmental level.
-Our curriculum is designed to meet the educational needs of our children.
-The program is designed not only for knowledge but also for the development of thinking skills.
+Both curriculums are designed to meet the educational needs of our children.
+The programs are designed not only for knowledge but also for the development of thinking skills.